AOx0/csv-split/Readme.md

 # split-csv

-Simple command to split in n files the contents of one big csv.
+Simple command to split into n files the contents of one big csv.